 - Hard to find something!
 But the user-submission system is not our favourite in terms of safe licensing practices for free photos.

 Relying on user submissions and CC license is not the safest practice per se, but Pixabay handles it wonderfully by professionally reviewing all images.
-Add how serious the site and the owners are, and you end up free images that are safer than many others.
+Add how serious the site and the owners are, and the fact it is now owned by a huge and very serious company like Canva, and you end up free images that are safer than many others.

 Unsplash – Cool & Artsy Images Free